 Hasselblad 500 C/M 6×6

 I’m sure you’ll all heard of the legendary Hasselblad brand, just maybe have never used one of their cameras.
 Well here’s your chance at owning a piece of that legend, as the next medium format vintage film camera on the list, is actually affordable.
+Not all Hasselblad cameras are this affordable, as the legendary brand has seen a lot of growth and other film cameras in their lineup are worth a lot.

 Shooting with the Hasselblad 500 C/M will require some getting used to.
 Unlike most cameras, most of the camera controls are actually found in the lens.
 So both the aperture and the shutter speed are adjusted directly on the lens barrel.